-Open Shop Night (Wednesdays 6:30 – 9:30 PM): This volunteer opportunity is open to all levels of experience and interest, and is a chance to assist with a variety of shop and boat-related projects and learn about other hands-on volunteer opportunities.
+Open Shop Night (Wednesdays 6:30 – 9:30 PM): This volunteer opportunity is open to all levels of experience and interest, and is a chance to assist with a variety of shop and boat-related projects.
 It’s a relaxed and fun way to get involved in boatbuilding activities, and provides us with very valuable assistance in our programming.
 Pizza is provided in exchange for your time and participation.
 Check calendar for holiday or staff-related closings.
 Saturday training sessions are required for power tools use.
 If you are unable to complete a training before your first open shop, you may attend and assist in non-power tool related jobs.

 This is a volunteer night for women, transgender, and femme-identified people.
 Woodworking and boatbuilding are traditionally a male-dominated fields, and we believe it’s important to create a supportive space in which WTF-identified people can gain access to and develop their confidence in these skills.
 Like our Wednesday night open shop volunteer night, this is a time when volunteers work on projects that support our youth boatbuilding projects and workshop needs.
 Pizza is provided in exchange for your time and participation.
 The regular meeting time is the 1st & 3rd Thursday of the month from 6:30 - 9:00 PM.
 We also host WTF-specific power tool trainings.
 These usually occur on the 3rd Saturday of each month from 9 AM - 12 PM.
 Use the calendar to sign up (summer schedule varies).